Arlaxia/webdevindex/README.md

 ### Internet infrastructure

-The "communication" aspect of web development: internet protocols, the DNS, proxies, etc.
+The communication between server and client in web development: internet protocols, the DNS, proxies, etc.

 - [ ] Sockets
 - [ ] TCP/IP